 When things get tough, you have a unique way of dealing with it called your conflict style.
 We go into that in depth in the Cause and Success Leadership, Communication, and Accelerator programs.
 You do need to know how you naturally react and who you become when things don't go smoothly.
 If you're interested in that leadership topic, let me know.

-After you make a powerful, STEAMy request, the person can answer "Yes," "No," or start negotiation.
+After you make a powerful, STEAMy request, the person can answer "Yes," "No," or start a negotiation.
 If she says "Yes," but does not follow through, you want to:

 1. Restate your request

-2. Ask what else they need (information, time, perspective?), set a new timeline
+2. Ask what else they need (information, time, perspective?); set a new timeline

 That's a lot of information to take in.
 If you're interested in diving into more communication tactics or finding out your unique style of conflict, feel free to send me a note at [email protected]

 Next time, we'll look at how to communicate with people that stand in your way.
-Until then, get curious, stay connected and be confident.
+Until then, get curious, stay connected, and be confident.